Self-attention

 Intuitively, if a given pair of words have a high score (i.e., high dot product between the first’s query and the second’s key) then this means that the given query and key are similar, and consequently we should pay attention to the second word (associated with the key) when forming the output vector associated with the first word (associated with query).

-With this reasoning, it seems that the score alone would serve as a good attention weight; however there is practical problem with using the score directly: there is no upper bound for the value of the dot product and thus, if we stack many transformer layers together (as we’ll show later), we can encounter numerical instability as these values blow up.
+With this reasoning, it seems that the score alone would serve as a good attention weight; however there is practical problem with using the score directly: there is no upper bound for the value of the dot product and thus, if we stack many self-attention layers together, we can encounter numerical instability as these values blow up.
 We thus need a way to normalize the score.
 To do so, we transform the score by first scaling by a constant value, usually $\sqrt{d}$ where $d$ is the dimensions of the queries and key vectors, and then computing the softmax using all of the scores when examining the other words in the input sequence.
 This forms the final attention weight.
 For example, for words “I” and “am”, the attention weight is given by:

 The intuition behind this normalization procedure is that the first scaling operation that scales each score by $\sqrt{d}$ normalizes for the number of terms in the summation used to compute the dot product.
 The softmax then performs a final normalization that forces the sum of the attention weights to equal one!